 Pregnant women and any child younger than 18 years of age who is eligible for Medicaid can qualify for Hoosier Healthwise, which consists of Indiana’s Child Health Insurance Program (CHIP).
 Hoosier Healthwise aims to provide pregnant mothers with prenatal and postnatal care while giving developmental care to newborns and infants.

 Once they qualify for Medicaid in Indiana, beneficiaries who are in need of special health care services can be enrolled in the Home and Community-Based Services program.
 These beneficiaries include senior citizens, individuals suffering from mental illness and individuals with a qualifying disability.
 In order to meet this program’s Medicaid eligibility requirements, participants must be willing and able to work, as the program’s focus is to integrate its beneficiaries into the community as productive citizens.

 The MED Works program is designed for beneficiaries who qualify for IN Medicaid through having a disability but are able to return to work.
 This program ensures working disabled residents do not lose their health care assistance.

 What are the income requirements for Medicaid in Indiana?

 Because Medicaid aims to provide health care to low-income households, meeting Indiana income requirements for Medicaid is a crucial step in determining who is eligible to receive medical assistance in Indiana.
 To qualify for Medicaid, all applicants should be categorized as low- or very low-income.
 This status is determined by a household’s gross monthly income in relation to the number of members living in the house.
-To learn more about Medicaid income level eligibility guidelines, you can download our comprehensive Medicaid guide.
+To learn more about Medicaid income guidelines, you can download our free guide.

 What are the Medicaid application guidelines in Indiana?